henryseg/Veering/README.md

     sage: from veering import veering_polynomial
     sage: veering_polynomial.veering_polynomial(sig)
     a^3 - 4*a^2 + 4*a - 1

+The taut and veering polynomials are defined by Michael Landry, Yair Minsky and Sam Taylor.
 Note that the taut polynomial divides the veering polynomial; this is true in general.
 The taut polynomial of this veering triangulation is equal to the Alexander polynomial of the underlying manifold; this is not true in general.

     sage: sig = veering_isosigs[257]
     sage: from veering import taut_polytope